cszjyang/tigon/README.md

 ## Important Notes
 * Since Motor[^5] (one of our baselines) requires special hardware (4 machines connected via RDMA), we provide pre-measured raw numbers in ``results/motor``.
 If you would like to run Motor, please refer to https://github.com/minghust/motor
-* Please run all the commands under the project root directory
+* Please run all commands under project root directory

 ## Testbed Setup